chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

       (ie, lowercase and with hyphens but no underscores).
     * `ElasticsearchInstanceType`:
       The type of instance to use for the Elasticsearch cluster.
-The default is `t2.medium.elasticsearch`, which will be sufficient for a relatively low-volume environment.
+The default is `t2.medium.elasticsearch`, which is sufficient for a few million events per month, but may need to be increased if you're in a high-activity organization.
     * `ElasticsearchStorageSize`:
       The size of the storage volume, in gigabytes.
 The maximum size depends on the selected instance type; the default is 32.